|Castor-Aralia - Kalopanax pictus|

-Castor-leaved aralia has wicked thorns up to 1 cm long on bark and twigs.
+Castor aralia has 5-7 lobed leaves and wicked thorns up to 1 cm long on bark and twigs.

 The Araliaceae comprise about 70 genera and 700 species of flowering shrubs, trees, climbing vines and herbs.
 The fruit is a berry or (rarely) a drupe (one-seeded fruit).